ErnestoLeiva/SummarAIze/README.md

 ### 🔹 GUI Example

-#### All the GUI features are visible from the main window, featured in the image below
+#### All the GUI features are visible from the main window, shown in the image below

 <img src="https://i.imgur.com/DcKFcjH.png" alt="summarAIze"><br />